sweetice9cn/3/README.md

 </li></ul>
 (13)	Logistic of member invite</br>
 <ul>
-<li>If an admin invites a user to a workspace, it will add a new row to the Winvite table.
+<li>If an admin invites a user to a workspace, a new row will be added to the Winvite table.
 If the invited user accept the invitation, this row will be removed from Winvite table.
 And a new row will be added to the Wmembers table.</li>
 <li>If an admin invites a user to a channel, the type of channel will be checked first.
 The invite button won’t show for a public channel, since it’s open to all.
 For a direct channel, if there is a row in Cinvite table, the admin cannot invite more users since max member is 2 for a direct channel.
 Invite to private channel works like workspace invitation.</li>
 <li>An admin can’t invite the same non-member user if there is a row in the Winvite/Cinvite table.
 Therefore, the same user can only be invited by the same admin again after that user decline the invitation.</li>